SeaWorld Parks Reopen in Florida With Masks, Temperature Checks

 Two more Florida theme parks were opening Thursday after being closed since mid-March to stop the spread of the new coronavirus.

-SeaWorld Orlando and Busch Gardens Tampa Bay are opening their gates with new restrictions.
+SeaWorld Orlando and Busch Gardens Tampa Bay were opening their gates with new restrictions.

 Reservations are now required to enter the parks in order to limit capacity for social distancing.
 But SeaWorld Orlando will be closed on future Tuesdays and Thursdays and Busch Gardens will be closed on Tuesdays and Wednesdays for the foreseeable future.